William-eng/StegHub_DevOps_Engineering/WEB(LEMP)/STUDY/SQL_Syntax.md

           UPDATE table_name
           SET column1 = value1, column2 = value2....columnN=valueN

+## SQL ALTER TABLE Statement (Rename)
+The ALTER TABLE statement is also used to change the name of a table as well.
+Use the syntax below −

+          ALTER TABLE table_name RENAME TO new_table_name;

 ## SQL DELETE Statement
 Without deleting the entire table from the database, you can also delete a certain part of the data by applying conditions.